madhavagarwal3012/Calcunite-Executable-File-Application/README.md

 ---

 Thank you for using Calcunite!
 I hope this toolkit proves to be a valuable resource for your mathematical, geometrical, health-related, and numerological needs.
-If you have any feedback or suggestions, please let us know.
+If you have any feedback or suggestions, please let me know.
 Happy calculating! 😊